Loop Quantum Vector-Tensor Gravity and Its Spherically Symmetric Model: Conclusions

-One way to understand the physical solutions of an either classical or quantum theory of gravity is the deparamatrization scheme.
+One way to understand the physical solutions of an either classical or quantum theory of gravity is the deparametrization scheme.
 For simplicity, the deparametrization of the vector-tensor theory in the spherically symmetric model has also been studied in section \ref{DVTGSSM}, followed by the corresponding quantization of the reduced phase space in section \ref{QRPSVTGT}.
 Following the general procedure of deparametrizing theories with diffeomorphism invariance using spacetime scalar fields, we performed deparametrization in the spherically symmetric model by utilizing the degrees of freedom of the vector field as the radial spatial and time coordinates.
 As a result, we obtained the reduced phase space $\bar{\Gamma}_{\pm}$ with all constraints solved, along with the time-dependent physical Hamiltonian $H_{phy,\pm}$ that generates the evolution relative to a physical time.
 Based on the deparametrized model, we performed loop quantization on the reduced phase space.
-The physical Hilbert spaces $\mathcal{H}_{phy,\pm}$ were obtained, and the physical Hamiltonian was promoted to well-defined operators on them, thereby bypassing the difficulty of solving the scalar constraint at the quantum level.
+The physical Hilbert spaces $\mathcal{H}_{phy,\pm}$ were obtained, and the physical Hamiltonian was promoted to well-defined operators on them, thereby bypassing the difficulty of solving the scalar constraint at the quantum level \cite{Domagala:2010bm,Giesel1,Giesel2,Giesel6,Thiemann3,Giesel4}.

 The above results lay the foundation for further exploration of the quantum dynamics and effective dynamics of vector-tensor theory in the future.
-In particular, the loop quantum vector-tensor theory obtained in this paper can be applied in cosmology and black hole physics.
-Of course, several open issues of the theory remain to be addressed, such as the self-adjointness analysis of operators, the comparison between Dirac quantization and reduced phase space quantization, and so on.
+Just as LQG has been applied to cosmology \cite{Ashtekar:2003hd,Ashtekar:2011ni} and black hole physics \cite{Ashtekar6,Lewandowski:2022zce}, the loop quantum vector-tensor theory developed in this paper can similarly be applied to these areas.
+Of course, some open issues in LQG, such as the analysis of operator self-adjointness \cite{Thiemann:1996av,Zhang:2018wbc} and the comparison between Dirac quantization and reduced phase space quantization \cite{Giesel4,Giesel:2017mfc}, also appear in this theory and remain to be resolved.